McSteve7/damilola/content/posts/2024-03-02-What-you-should-know-about-product-market-fit/index.md

 With colossal competition across every sphere of technology today, users have more options than ever before and are more likely to switch sides easily.
 This makes it easy for companies to lose product/market fit.

-> *Instead of thinking about product/market fit as a definitive point on the startup path, I think about it as a series of tests and checkpoints that increase in difficulty but also in definitiveness. - Brian Balfour*
+> *"Instead of thinking about product/market fit as a definitive point on the startup path, I think about it as a series of tests and checkpoints that increase in difficulty but also in definitiveness. - Brian Balfour"*
 >

 ---